dataallaround/geospatial/README.md

 # geospatial
-Geospatial data for World, European, and Italy statistical units.
+Geospatial data in GeoJSON and R format, for World, European, US and Italian statistical units.